 - 18.1.
-The Faculty Committee may conclude, based on the Final Report, that the complaint is founded, in which case it will: - decide on the measures that need to be taken in respect of the member under investigation. - consider any further action which is merited in relation to broader issues of standards for the Faculty. - make a recommendation to the Board about the publication of the findings of the investigation and, where appropriate, the measures decided by the Investigating Committee. - 18.2.
+The Faculty Committee may conclude, based on the Final Investigation Report, that the complaint is founded, in which case it will promptly : - decide on the measures that need to be taken in respect of the member under investigation, taking into consideration the recommendations made by the Investigating Committee - consider any further action which is merited in relation to broader issues of standards for the Faculty. - make a recommendation to the Board about the publication of the findings of the investigation and, where appropriate, the measures decided by the Investigating Committee - the general fact that an Investigating Committee had been set up and concluded its work will be reported at the next Annual General Meeting of the Society - 18.2.
 In determining whether or not to publicise the outcome of the investigation and any consequent measures taken, the Faculty Committee and the Board will have regard: - to the public interest in being made aware of the complaint being upheld. - the interests of the profession in being seen to maintain high professional standards. - in the case of a minor breach of the Code of Ethics, whether the public interest and professional benefit is proportionate to the potential prejudice to the member in question. - the privacy and data rights of the complainant and other parties. - 18.3.
-If the Faculty Committee finds that the complaint is founded: - the Registrar will promptly inform the parties in writing of the outcome of the investigation together with reasons for that finding and the right to appeal. - the Registrar will consult the complainant about publicising the findings of the Investigating Committee once the period of notice for Appeal has expired without an Appeal being lodged. - the Final Report will be archived in the secure confidential area and all copies (other than those in the area) of evidence, material and correspondence will be directed to be destroyed by the Executive and Governance Officer.
+If the Faculty Committee finds that the complaint is founded: - the Registrar will promptly inform the parties in writing of the outcome of the investigation together with reasons for that finding, the corrective measures to be taken and any defined time lines for completing the measures.
+The complainant will be asked to confirm their agreement to abide with the corrective measures and be advised they have the right to appeal.

+- the Registrar will consult the complainant about publicising the findings of the Investigating Committee once the period of notice for Appeal has expired without an Appeal being lodged - the Final Investigation Report will be archived in the secure confidential area and all copies (other than those in the area) of evidence, material and correspondence will be directed to be destroyed by the Executive and Governance Officer.
 Access to that area will be restricted to the Registrar, the Executive and Governance Officer and the CEO.